 When viewing the Board, you will see a collection of pipelines which represent the stages that work goes through within your team.

-When a Workspace is first created, the board comes with six default pipelines as outlined below:
+When a Workspace is first created, the board comes with eight default pipelines as outlined below:

 |New Issues||Newly created Issues land here automatically.|

 |Icebox||Low priority Issues that do not need to be addressed in the near future.|

 |Product Backlog||Upcoming Issues that have been reviewed, estimated and prioritized top-to-bottom.|

 |Sprint Backlog||Issues ready to be worked on in the sprint, prioritized top to bottom.|

 |In Progress||Issues currently being worked on by the team.|

 |Review Q/A||Issues open to the team for review and testing.
 Usually this means the code is ready to be deployed pending feedback.|

 |Done||Issues that are tested and ready to be deployed to production.|